 I was hoping to occupy my lonely evenings in Frankfurt with baking, but unfortunately my ‘little Frankfurter kitchen’ doesn’t even have an oven!
 But before I take a break from cooking, let me leave you with a savoury and seasonal recipe to make these little Pumpkin Soufflés.

-I was desperately looking for canned pumpkin puree a few weeks ago, when I made these pumpkin cupcakes.
+I was desperately looking for canned pumpkin puree a few weeks ago, when I made pumpkin cupcakes with chocolate frosting.
 Several people told me to buy a pumpkin and make the puree myself, but I thought it would be a long task.
 Actually it is easier than I thought!

 After buying a pumpkin for photographic purposes, I was left with it wondering how to cook it.
 This is the method I followed: cut the pumpkin in half, spoon out the seeds, place the two halves down in an oven tray filled with one centimeter of water, cook them for 45/60 minutes at 220°C. When cooled down, peel the skin off and mash the pumpkin into a puree.